jackwilliambell/SquidSpace.js/README.md

 # SquidSpace.js

 SquidSpace.js provides a thin runtime controller wrapper around [Babylon.js](https://www.babylonjs.com/) focused on creating 'walkthrough simulations' of spaces; recreated from real spaces or imaginary.
-SquidSpace is designed for high extensibility through events and hooks and is driven by 'pack files' containing or referencing 3D content and runtime configuration.
-The pack file specification provides a Domain Specific Language (DSL) useful for applications using 3D content.
+SquidSpace is designed for high extensibility through events and hooks and is driven by 'module files' containing or referencing 3D content and runtime configuration.
+The module file specification provides a Domain Specific Language (DSL) useful for applications using 3D content.

 SquidSpace.js is extended with 'mods' and includes a selection of generally useful mods.
 You can also create your own mods and wire them into SquidSpace.js at runtime.